kelsayed/mqtt-ocf/ReadMe.md

    1. A C compiler and a C++ compiler (gcc-5 or later)
 1. Clone this repository.
 1. cd `mqtt-ocf`
 1. Run `npm install`.
 This should download iotivity-node, mqtt, and mosca packages and their dependencies.
 Downloading iotivity-node install iotivity.
-More details can be found in the iotivity-node package repository (add link).
+More details can be found in the [iotivity-node](https://github.com/intel/iotivity-node) package repository.

 ## Detailed Description and Flows
 The package consists of one module the  mqtt-ocf.js which is called the "server".
 The mqtt-ocf server is comprised of two logical entities: An MQTT Broker and an OCF Proxy.
 There are three additional folders: